fizzed/rocker/README.md

 #### Maven

-For maven, add the following to your pom:
+Add the following to your pom

 ```xml
 <build>